hbons/SparkleShare/SparkleShare/Linux/README.md

   notify-sharp-devel webkit-sharp libwebkitgtk-devel libtool intltool
 ```

+### Starting the build

-You can then build and install SparkleShare like this:
+You can build and install SparkleShare like this:

 ```bash
 $ ./configure --prefix=/usr (or ./autogen.sh if you build from the repository)